-The College of New Jersey recognizes employees may find it necessary to take leave from their jobs for a temporary period to address certain family responsibilities, their own serious health conditions, and personal, or professional obligations.
-In order to comply with the Federal and State laws, the Administrative Code and Board Policy, as well as contractual obligations, the College offers the following leave programs to eligible employees.
+The College of New Jersey recognizes employees may find it necessary to take leave from their job to address certain family responsibilities, their own serious health conditions, personal or professional obligations.
+In order to comply with federal and state laws, the Administrative Code, Board Policy, and contractual obligations, the College offers the following leave programs to eligible employees.
 If you are considering a leave of absence from your position, please contact the Office of Human Resources to discuss the options available to you.

 FMLA/NJFLA (Medical/Maternity/Family Leave to Care for a Sick Family Member)